oqolarte/oblong/content/project/old-computer.md

 `w3m` doesn't support CSS and JavaScript, and that's good!
-Web developers, though, haven't been designing the modern web to beusable with HTML only, so expect that many sites will break while using text-based browsers.
+Web developers, though, haven't been designing the modern web to be usable with HTML only, so expect that many sites will break while using text-based browsers.
 I wish this weren't the case, but it has come to this...

-I use the lightest version of DuckDuckGo (that I know) as my search engine:
+I use the lightest version of DuckDuckGo (that I know) as my search engine, `ddg.gg/lite`, for quick searches.
-`ddg.gg/lite`

 ### GUI